samuelssnider/rails-engine/README.md

 ```
 $ rspec
 ```
-* How to clone the spec harness:
+* How to clone the spec harness (should be on the same directory 'level' as the rails engine repositiory):
 ```
 git clone https://github.com/turingschool/rales_engine_spec_harness
 ```